Emery Molyneux: Middle Temple globes

 At the start of World War II, the globes were sent to Beaconsfield and stored with part of the Wallace Collection at Hall Barn in the care of Lady Burnham.
 They were brought back to London in 1945 and were at one stage kept in the King's Library on loan to the British Museum.
 The globes were installed in their present position in the Middle Temple Library when the current library building opened in 1958.
 In 2003, they were loaned to the National Maritime Museum for an exhibition commemorating the life of Elizabeth I.

 In 2004, Middle Temple proposed selling the Molyneux globes, valued at over £1 million, to create a scholarship fund for the education and training of needy would-be barristers.
 Its members eventually decided by a large majority against such a move.
 There was also a general feeling that the globes should be made more accessible to those wishing to see them.

 The Middle Temple's Molyneux globes are the subject of a book-length project, The Molyneux Globes: Mathematical Practice and Theory, by Lesley Cormack of the University of Alberta.
 The project examines the community of mathematicians, natural philosophers, instrument-makers, and gentlemen-virtuosi that developed around the creation of the Molyneux globes, particularly the histories of four men who wrote treatises about the globes and the larger mathematical community.

 Hessisches Landesmuseum globe

-The Molyneux globes at the Hessisches Landesmuseum, Kassel, were inherited from the collection of William IV (William the Wise), the Landgrave of Hesse-Kassel (or Hesse-Cassel), a pioneer of astronomical research.
+The Molyneux globes at the Hessisches Landesmuseum, Kassel, were inherited from the collection of William IV, Landgrave of Hesse-Kassel, a pioneer of astronomical research.
 William himself died in 1592, so it has been surmised that his son and successor, Maurice, purchased the globes for the collection.
-They were first mentioned in 1765 in the index of the Mathematische Kammer (Mathematics Chamber) of the Fürstliches Kunsthaus (Princely Art Gallery) in Kassel, during the reign of Landgrave Frederick III.
+They were first mentioned in 1765 in the index of the Mathematische Kammer (Mathematics Chamber) of the Fürstliches Kunsthaus (Princely Art Gallery) in Kassel, during the reign of Landgrave Frederick II.
 Only a celestial globe survives today; it is believed that the terrestrial globe was destroyed during World War II.